bhav2134/bug-report/README.md

 ## Usage

-### Setting Up The Email Sender Notifcation System

-1. Create a new gmail account and add a third-party app in your account settings where you will recieve an encrypted form of your password.
-2. Create a `.env` file in the bug-report directory and input `mail_password=your_encrypted_password` where your_encrypted_password is the password recieved from gmail account.
-3. Replace bugdatabase@gmail.com on `app.py` of respective line: `app.config['MAIL_USERNAME'] = 'bugdatabase@gmail.com'` with the email account you have created.

 ### Starting The Bug-Report App

 - Go to your app.py repository and run the command in the respective terminal: `python app.py` and head over to http://127.0.0.1:5000.

 ### User Authentication